Supporting downtown small businesses while staying safe

 During this time of adjustments in social events, work schedules, and travel, we encourage you to remember our many small businesses in downtown and throughout our community and to continue supporting them from a distance.
 Below are some ways you can support our small and local businesses:

-- Purchase custom or corporate gifts from retailers who can handle orders over the phone or online.
+- Place phone orders.
+Purchase custom or corporate gifts from retailers who can handle orders over the phone or online.

-- If you typically order wholesale products with local retailers later in the year, place your orders now.
+- Stock up now.
+If you typically order wholesale products with local retailers later in the year, place your orders now.

-- For restaurants, order takeout or delivery and tip the same amount as you would dining in.
+- Take out and ti.
+For restaurants, order takeout or delivery and tip the same amount as you would dining in.
 A list of downtown restaurants currently offering takeout is below.

-- Supporting Local Musicians - If you love the Twin Cities music community, and you have the means to, please consider donating to the TC Music Community Trust Entertainment Industry relief fund.
+- Support local musicians.
+If you love the Twin Cities music community, and you have the means to, please consider donating to the TC Music Community Trust Entertainment Industry relief fund.

-- Volunteering with Catholic Charities, whose needs have increased while resources are decreasing.
+- Volunteer with Catholic Charities.
+The needs of the most vulnerable among us have increased while resources are decreasing.

-- Share this information widely so others know how to help.
+- Spread the word.
+Share this information widely so others know how to help.

 First and foremost, prioritize and take all health and safety precautions for yourself and others in our community.
 Our community health as a whole depends on working together, and our small businesses are the lifeblood of the downtown Saint Paul economy.
 We want to make sure they continue to stay successful while maintaining appropriate public health safety measures.